ac93able/Resume/index.md

 Consultant | Capgemini

-Worked as a System Analyst for an insurance client to provide production support services.
-Used B2B integration to maintain, manage, and develop data transfer between the client and vendors.
+Worked as a System Analyst for a leading insurance client to provide production support services.
+Utilized B2B integration tools to manage and streamline data exchange between the client and vendors.
+Gained experience in problem-solving, stakeholder communication, and process optimization - skills that translate well into technical documentation.

+**Key Responsibilities:**
+* Providing optimal business and technical solutions considering existing business processes, technical workflows, and client requirements.
+* Conducting knowledge-sharing sessions for new team members and external associates.
+* Creating various knowledge management documents for the B2B teams.
+* Working on new implementations with the client and vendors.
+* Communicating and interacting with the client on various issues to discuss the status of projects.
+* Coordinating with colleagues and providing updates and activity reports to the Project Manager.
+* Writing knowledge documents for day-to-day activities and rare scenarios of projects.
+* Providing support to the client by handling tickets or issues.
+* Maintaining quality procedures related to the project.

+**2021 – Present**

+Took a career break for successive reasons:
+* Provided medical caregiving as a primary caregiver.
+* Pursued higher education.
+Prepared and sat for GMAT.
+Scored 620 in the exam.
+* Completed certification courses in technical and content writing.
+Wrote and learned various types of content writing forms and technical documentation.

+# CERTIFICATION
+* Technical Writing (Software) from Tech Writer's Tribe LLP
+* Content Writing Master Course from IIM Skills

 # EDUCATION